 In a rear-end accident, the police report filed by the officers first on the scene will be very important to the accident victim.
 This investigative report will be filed with confirmation of things like the location of the vehicles at the time of the crash; the weather conditions; if the other driver was impaired in some way, etc.

 However, a knowledgeable accident victim will not rely solely on the police officer’s file for support of his or her claim.
 It’s important for the rear end accident victim to do his or her own leg work and gather evidence showing that the other driver was liable for what happened.
 Additionally, the accident victim will need to gather proof of his or her damages.

-How best to do this?
+What is the best way to do this?
 Rear end crash victims can use their smartphones at the scene, as well as taking steps later to gather:

 - incident reports by firefighters or paramedics;